 You need to monitor your account usage regularly to avoid unexpected charges.
 You can create an Amazon CloudWatch alarm to monitor your estimated charges.
 Creating a billing alarm helps you to easily and efficiently manage your expenses.

-To learn more about creating a billing alarm, see Creating a billing alarm to monitor your estimated AWS charges.
+To learn more about creating a billing alarm, see Creating a billing alarm to monitor your estimated Amazon Web Services charges.

 Security is a shared responsibility between you and us.
 It is your responsibility to ensure that your instances and applications are secure.
 For more information on securing your Linux instances, see Security in Amazon EC2.
 For information on securing your Windows instances, see Security in Amazon EC2.
 For information on security in Amazon Virtual Private Cloud (Amazon VPC), see Security in Amazon Virtual Private Cloud.

 Note: If you receive an outstanding abuse report from us against your EC2 instance(s), review the abuse notice to see what content or activity is reported.
 Reply to the abuse report and explain how you’re preventing the abuse activity from recurring in the future.
-If you don't respond to an abuse notice within 24 hours, we might block your resources or suspend your AWS account.
+If you don't respond to an abuse notice within 24 hours, we might block your resources or suspend your Amazon Web Services account.

 Q: I understand that Amazon S3's version control capabilities helps me guarantee data storage at each stage.
 However, I might require frequent versions of storage and updates based on my business needs.
 What are the charges for configuring versioning on my Amazon S3 buckets?